 Solution 4.
 Backup Flickr to Dropbox by "Cloud Sync"

-Apart from backing up Flickr to Dropbox through the above three methods, you can also use Cloud Sync to backup andsync Flickr to Dropbox.
-Cloud Sync can help you sync files from cloud to cloud no matter in one-way or two-way with 10 multifunctional sync modes.
+Apart from backing up Flickr to Dropbox through the above three methods, you can also use Cloud Sync to back up and sync Flickr to Dropbox.
+Cloud Sync can help you sync files from one cloud to another no matter in one-way or two-way with 10 multifunctional sync modes.

-Step 1: Enter “Cloud Sync” page in MultCloud.
+Step 1: Enter the “Cloud Sync” page in MultCloud.

 Step 2: Follow step 1 in solution 2 to locate the source and destination of your backup task.

-Step 3: Click “Options” button and select “Incremental Sync” in the dropdown menu.
+Step 3: Click the “Options” button and select “Incremental Sync” in the dropdown menu.

 Step 4: Click “Save” in the pop-up window and click “Sync Now” in the main interface.
-Then MultCloud will sync Flickr to Dropbox at once.
+Then MultCloud will sync Flickr with Dropbox at once.

 Tip: Cloud Sync also allows you to set up "Schedule" when creating the sync task.

-Except backing up files like photos and documents through clouds, you could also use MultCloud to share Dropbox folder and file with its Public Share, Private Share and Source Share functions.
+Besides backing up files like photos and documents through clouds, you could also use MultCloud to share Dropbox folder and file with its Public Share, Private Share, and Source Share functions.